-If there are no differences between your federal and California income or deductions, do not file a Schedule CA (540), California Adjustments -Residents.
+If there are no differences between your federal and California income or deductions, do not file Schedule CA (540), California Adjustments -Residents.

-If there are differences between your federal and California income, i.e. social security, complete Schedule CA (540).
+If there are differences between your federal and California income. e.g., social security benefits, complete Schedule CA (540).
 Follow the instructions for Schedule CA (540).
 Enter on line 14 the amount from Schedule CA (540), Part I, line 27, column B. If a negative amount, see Schedule CA (540), Part I, line 27 instructions.